MicrosoftDocs/quantum-docs-pr/articles/overview/overview.md

 Q# is Microsoft's open-source programming language for developing and running quantum algorithms.
 It is part of the [QDK](https://docs.microsoft.com/quantum/), a full-featured development kit for Q# that you can use with standard tools and languages to develop quantum applications that you can run in various environments, including the built-in full-state quantum simulator.

-There are extensions for Visual Studio and VS Code, and packages for use with Python and Jupyter Notebooks.
+There are extensions for Visual Studio and VS Code, and packages for use with Python and Jupyter Notebook.

-The QDK includes a standard library along with customized chemistry, machine learning, and numerics libraries.
+The QDK includes a standard library along with specialized chemistry, machine learning, and numerics libraries.

 The documentation includes a Q# language guide, tutorials, and sample code to get you started quickly, and rich articles to help you dive deeper into quantum computing concepts.

 ## Microsoft quantum hardware partners

-Microsoft is partnering with quantum hardware companies to provide developers with cloud access to quantum computers.
+Microsoft is partnering with quantum hardware companies to provide developers with cloud access to quantum hardware.
 Leveraging the [Azure Quantum](https://azure.microsoft.com/services/quantum/) platform and the Q# language, developers will be able to explore quantum algorithms and run their quantum programs on different types of quantum hardware.

 [IonQ](https://ionq.com/news/november-4-2019-microsoft-partnership) and [Honeywell](https://www.honeywell.com/en-us/newsroom/news/2019/11/the-future-of-quantum-computing) both use **trapped ion** based processors, utilizing individual ions trapped in an electronic field, whereas [QCI](https://quantumcircuits.com/news-and-publications/quantum-circuits-partners-with-microsoft-on-azure-quantum) uses superconducting circuits.